adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 - You can always manually update an account's balance in the Accounts page if needed

 **Auto-Generated Transactions (EMIs & Recurring Templates):**
-- Auto-generated transactions from Recurring Templates are created with:
+- Auto-generated transactions from EMIs and Recurring Templates are created with status "Pending" by default
-  - **Income transactions**: Status "Received" by default
-  - **Expense/Savings transactions**: Status "Pending" by default
 - All transactions for the entire recurring period are generated upfront when you create the template
-- EMI transactions are created with status "Pending" by default and generated as they become due
 - This is intentional - they represent planned transactions that haven't been confirmed yet
 - When you mark an auto-generated transaction as "Received" (income), "Paid" (expense), or "Completed" (savings/investment), the balance will update automatically
 - Until then, the balance remains unchanged because the transaction is still "Pending"